JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ## Movement Speed

-Movement Speed is used in combat to determine how quickly a character can move before others aswell as the total distance they can move in a round.
+Movement Speed is used in combat to determine how quickly a character can move before others as well as the total distance they can move in a round.
 Movement Speed is made up of two portions, Reaction Movement Speed and Raw Movement Speed.

 Raw Movement Speed = (Raw Movement Speed Base) + ( (Amount From Governing Skill Dice) * (Raw Movement Speed Per Skill Dice) )